ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Overview

-This example demonstrates how to synchronize (i.e., `reconcile`) your data plane and control plane in real time with Nile events.
+This example demonstrates how to synchronize (i.e., `reconcile`) the data plane and control plane in real time with Nile events.

 Nile doesn't prescribe any particular deployment solution, but here we'll be using [Pulumi](https://app.pulumi.com/) to deploy objects into AWS.

-> If you're using another tool like Kubernetes or Terraform, you could replace
+> If you're using another tool like Kubernetes or Terraform, replace
 > the [`PulumiAwsDeployment`](./src/commands/reconcile/lib/pulumi/PulumiAwsDeployment.ts)
 > class in this example with your own deployment implementation.